 The breeding value in its earliest use was also called the selection index.
-The selection index was based on integration of genetic (pedigree relationships) and phenotypic information (OFA hip scores in our case) from each animal and its relatives and yielded better results than phenotypic selection alone for desired traits.
+The selection index was based on the integration of genetic (pedigree relationships) and phenotypic information (OFA hip scores in our case) from each animal and its relatives and yielded better results than phenotypic selection alone for improving desired traits.
 The accuracy of the selection index of a subject increases when the OFA scores from its close relatives (e.g. progeny and ancestors) are included in the estimation.
 The selection index was developed into the Best Linear Unbiased Prediction (BLUP).
 The BLUP breeding strategy has been used successfully for genetic improvement, particularly in livestock, and has also been applied in closed colonies of dogs with substantial success.
 Implementation of the BLUP strategy was enhanced by methods of variance component estimation, such as restricted maximum likelihood.
-Variance components attributable to additive genetic and residual effects were estimated for the hip score breeding values and inbreeding coefficients accessible in this web site.
-The hip score breeding values in the search page range from the Labrador Retriever with the best hip conformation of -0.95 (lower breeding value means a better hip) and the dog with the worst hip score breeding value of 1.15.
+Variance components attributable to additive genetic and residual effects were estimated for the hip and elbow scores.
+The hip and elbow OFA scores range from -1 (best) to +1 (worst).
+Accuracies of the estimate range from 0 to 1.
 Our previous report by Zhang et al., (2008) demonstrated that a hip selection index that included an additional hip measurement like the distraction index or dorsolateral subluxation score along with the OFA type score and a Norberg angle measured from the OFA radiograph could be more effective in reducing the incidence of hip dysplasia than use of a single phenotypic measurement.
 However, the breeding values presented here rely solely on the public OFA hip scores.
 Generally, most breeders and dog purchasers will only have access to either an OFA score or a distraction index when they collaborate with a veterinarian who is a member of the PennHIP™.